By Dr. Jason Slagel | March 9th, 2021

 The Atlas (the top bone in your neck) is responsible for most of the range of motion of your head, so since it is so mobile, it’s not very stable.
 This is why it can be shifted out of place easier than any other bone in the spine.
 If you have an injury that damages the connective tissue that holds the atlas in place, it can shift.
 The atlas surrounds the brainstem, which is why when the atlas shifts out of place it can put pressure on the brainstem.
 The picture below shows what this can look like.

 The way we correct this problem is by addressing the root issue, which is the shift of the atlas out of position.
 We take extremely precise x-rays of the head and neck and measure that shift down to 1/100th of a degree from all three dimensions.
 Then, we can measure exactly how the atlas has shifted out of place and we can calculate how to correct it.
 This is all without any twisting, cracking, or popping.
-Once the atlas is corrected back to its proper position, the brainstem pressure is removed.
-This means that through this the Central Pain Syndrome and Central Sensitization can be corrected and the FM can actually improve and possibly resolve.
+Once the atlas is corrected back to its proper position, the position of the head and neck is restored as well.
+This means that through this the Brainstem Pressure and whiplash damage can be corrected and the concussion-like symptoms can actually improve and possibly resolve.